Sarah Troughton: Early life

-Troughton is the eldest of the five children of Sir Timothy Colman KG, a past Lord Lieutenant of Norfolk, and Lady Mary Cecilia Bowes-Lyon, a granddaughter of Claude Bowes-Lyon, 14th Earl of Strathmore and Kinghorne.
-Her maternal grandfather was a brother of Queen Elizabeth the Queen Mother, so that she is a first cousin twice removed of the present Earl of Strathmore and a first cousin once removed of Queen Elizabeth II.
+Troughton was born in Paddington in 1953.
+She is the eldest of the five children of Sir Timothy Colman KG, a past Lord Lieutenant of Norfolk, and Lady Mary Cecilia Bowes-Lyon, a granddaughter of Claude Bowes-Lyon, 14th Earl of Strathmore and Kinghorne.
+Her maternal grandfather Michael Bowes-Lyon, who died two days before her birth, was a brother of Queen Elizabeth the Queen Mother, so that she is a second cousin once removed of the present Earl of Strathmore and a first cousin once removed of Queen Elizabeth II.
 Her ancestor Jeremiah Colman (1777–1851) made a fortune from Colman's mustard, a business which eventually grew into Reckitt & Colman, of which her father was a director until 1989.

 Public life

 From 1990 to 2000, Troughton was lady-in-waiting to the Duchess of Kent.